qlboob/shaml/README.md

 shaml
 =====

-A Slim style template engine for PHP
+A Slim style template engine for PHP, author is luke